Michael Galvin: Shortland Street

+Theatre

+Galvin played Raoul in the 1993 New Zealand tour of Ken Hill's Phantom of the Opera.

 Overseas and return to Shortland Street

 During this time, he had roles in the television productions Highwater and Coverstory, and feature film The Climb, which starred John Hurt.
 Galvin was asked to return to Shortland Street in 2000 following a revamp of the show.
 He returned in the season final much to the delight of his fans.
-Since returning, Galvin has written many plays including the successful "Station to Station" and in 2007 Galvin was recognised as an outstanding emerging playwright, winning New Zealand's most significant national theatre award, the Bruce Mason Playwriting Award.
+Since returning, Galvin has written many plays including the successful Station to Station, and in 2007 Galvin was recognised as an outstanding emerging playwright, winning New Zealand's most significant national theatre award, the Bruce Mason Playwriting Award.
+His play War Hero about pacifist Archibald Baxter was performed in Wellington in 2026.

 In October 2019 he was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for his contribution to New Zealand entertainment.

 Personal life

-Galvin is married to Melissa Galvin with whom he shares a daughter named Lily.
-The couple married in 2004, but separated 5 years later.
-He was introduced to Melissa through on screen girlfriend Angela Bloomfield (Rachel McKenna).
+Galvin married Melissa Dines, with whom he shares a daughter, in 2004, but the couple separated five years later.
+He was introduced to Melissa through on-screen girlfriend Angela Bloomfield (Rachel McKenna).